scholarships-and-grants

 WHAT DOES THE SCHOLARSHIP COVER?

-The scholarship will be administered and delivered by HETI to NSW Health employees working in the area of Perinatal mental health or in Child and Youth Mental Health Services.
+The scholarship will be administered and delivered by HETI to NSW Health employees working in the area of Perinatal Mental Health, or in Child and Youth Mental Health Services.

 The Working with Families (WWF) scholarship covers the total unit cost of $885.